Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 CSAT measures specific aspects of customer service, product quality, or product features.

-NPS is used for brand-level insights to identify brand loyalty over time.
+NPS is used for brand-level insights to identify long-term brand loyalty.
 It provides data into long-term strategies to retain customers and increase recommendation status.

-Here are the key similarities between Net Promoter Score (NPS) and Customer Satisfaction (CSAT) surveys, explained briefly:
+Here are the key similarities between Net Promoter Score and Customer Satisfaction surveys, explained briefly:

 1. Focus on customer experience: